RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `n00` and `n01` are examples of valid inputs.

-* ##### threshold

-    - What cut-off/threshold to use for DTD probability (optional, the default is 0.8)

-    - Acceptable input types: int or float or None.

-    - This is not a required parameter and may be omitted.

-    - `0.8`, `0.95`, and `0.5` are examples of valid inputs.

-    - If not specified the default input will be 0.8.

-* ##### slow_mode

-    - Whether to call DTD model directly rather than the precomputed DTD database to do a real-time calculation for DTD probability (default is False)

-    - Acceptable input types: boolean.

-    - This is not a required parameter and may be omitted.

-    - `True` and `False` are examples of valid inputs.

-    - `T`, `t`, `True`, `F`, `f`, and `False` are all possible valid inputs.

-    - If not specified the default input will be false.

-### overlay(action=overlay_clinical_info)
+### overlay(action=overlay_exposures_data)

-`overlay_clinical_info` overlay edges with information obtained from the knowledge provider (KP) Columbia Open Health Data (COHD).
+`overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
-This KP has a number of different functionalities, such as `paired_concept_frequency`, `observed_expected_ratio`, etc. which are mutually exclusive DSL parameters.
-All information is derived from a 5 year hierarchical dataset: Counts for each concept include patients from descendant concepts.
-This includes clinical data from 2013-2017 and includes 1,731,858 different patients.
-This information is then included as an edge attribute.
+This information is included in edge attributes with the name `icees_p-value`.
-You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
-If the later, virtual edges are added with the relation specified by `virtual_relation_label`.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode IDs.
+If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.
-These virtual edges have the following types:

-* `paired_concept_frequency` has the virtual edge type `has_paired_concept_frequency_with`
-* `observed_expected_ratio` has the virtual edge type `has_observed_expected_ratio_with`
-* `chi_square` has the virtual edge type `has_chi_square_with`

-Note that this DSL command has quite a bit of functionality, so a brief description of the DSL parameters is given here:

-* `paired_concept_frequency`: If set to `true`, retrieves observed clinical frequencies of a pair of concepts indicated by edge subject and object nodes and adds these values as edge attributes.
-* `observed_expected_ratio`: If set to `true`, returns the natural logarithm of the ratio between the observed count and expected count of edge subject and object nodes.
-Expected count is calculated from the single concept frequencies and assuming independence between the concepts.
-This information is added as an edge attribute.
-* `chi_square`: If set to `true`, returns the chi-square statistic and p-value between pairs of concepts indicated by edge subject/object nodes and adds these values as edge attributes.
-The expected frequencies for the chi-square analysis are calculated based on the single concept frequencies and assuming independence between concepts.
-P-value is calculated with 1 DOF.
-* `virtual_edge_type`: Overlays the requested information on virtual edges (ones that don't exist in the query graph).

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).
+This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).

-**NOTE:** The parameters `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are mutually exclusive and thus will cause an error when more than one is included.

 #### parameters:

-* ##### COHD_method

-    - Which measure from COHD should be considered.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are all possible valid inputs.

-    - If not specified the default input will be paired_concept_frequency.

 * ##### virtual_relation_label